peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 #### Render Prop

-Using a render prop to compose child elements is an advanced pattern that delegates rendering to the consumer.
-Furthermore, it allows the consumer to receive information about the component's state before rendering.
+Using a render prop to compose child elements is an advanced pattern that delegates all aspects of child rendering to the consumer.
+Furthermore, it allows the consumer to receive information about the component's state before rendering the children.
 This is an example of [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control#Examples).

 Here the component is saying “Render the children when I tell you to, and by the way, here is some information about my state in case you need it."